-- a.
+a.
 What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
-Describe whether it will be used for heating, manufacturing, etc. Not applicable, this is a non-project action. - b.
+Describe whether it will be used for heating, manufacturing, etc.

+b.
 Would your project affect the potential use of solar energy by adjacent properties?
-If so, generally describe: Not applicable, this is a non-project action. - c.
+If so, generally describe:

+c.
 What kinds of energy conservation features are included in the plans of this proposal?
-List other proposed measures to reduce or control energy impacts, if any: None. - 7.
-Environmental health - a.
+List other proposed measures to reduce or control energy impacts, if any:

+7. Environmental health

+a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste that could occur as a result of this proposal?
 If so, describe.

-None known, this is a non-project action. - (1) Describe any known or possible contamination at the site from present or past uses.
+(1) Describe any known or possible contamination at the site from present or past uses.